Agoda Hero Banner

 What are the recommended wheelchair accessible accommodations around Beirut?

-Wheelchair-accessible properties found in Beirut which are well rated include Hotel Saint Georges Beirut, Hilton Beirut Downtown, and Hilton Beirut Downtown.
+Wheelchair-accessible properties found in Beirut which are well rated include voco Beirut Central District By IHG, voco Beirut Central District By IHG, and voco Beirut Central District By IHG.

 What top attraction should I go to when I'm planing a trip to Beirut?